b-ryan/b-ryan.github.io/content/amazon-autofocus.md

----
+Title: Automatically Focus on Amazon's Search Bar
-title: Automatically Focus on Amazon's Search Bar
+Date: 2013-03-07
-date: '2013-03-07'
+Category: Programming
-description:
+Tags: chrome, extension, amazon, autofocus, javascript
-categories: apps
+Author: Buck Ryan
----
+Summary: Creating a very basic Chrome extension that focuses the search bar on Amazon

 Whenever I visit Amazon's homepage, I do so hoping to search for things.
 I'm not one to browse around and I'm sure many others are the same.
 However, I get